jancichocki/Project_3/README.md

 Follow these steps to set up the smart contract:
 1. Clone the repository: `git clone <repository_url>`
 2. Navigate into the project directory: `cd <project_directory>`
-3. Install Truffle: `npm install -g truffle`
-4. Compile the smart contract: `truffle compile`
+3. Compile the smart contract using Remix IDE.
-5. Start Ganache and migrate the contract: `truffle migrate`

 ### Setting Up the Python Environment
 Follow these steps to set up the Python environment: